 Assessment component Assessment form (A.x.x) Percentage %

 (1) (2) (3)

 A1.
-Process assessment A1.1Quiz 15%
+Process assessment A1.1 Quiz 15%

 A1.2 Homework 15%

 A2.
-Midterm assessment A2.1 Mid-term Exam 30%
+Midterm assessment A2.1 Midterm Exam 30%

 A3.
 Final assessment A3.1 Final exam 40%

-No. Level of cognitive Domain Assessment tasks Assessment Aj oplying An alyzing Ev aluating Creating Weigh Assessment tusks criteria MCQ WQ Р MCQ WQ Р MCQ WQ Р MCQ WQ Р (%)

-1 Understand major principles

-- Midterm exam of economic analysis for

-- Homework decision making among Х 15

-- Quiz alternative courses of action

-in engineering.

-2 Midtorm oxom Understand knowledge of Х

-- Whiter in exam probabilistic risk analysis in 15

-- Holliework analyzing engineering Х 15

-- Quiz practice.

-3 .Apply cash flow diagram х

-- Midterm exam into economy analysis and

-- Final exam alternative analysis х 40

-- Homework techniques for engineering

-- Quiz applications.

-4 Apply techniques and Х

-methods of sensitivity

-- Final exam analysis for engineering

-- Homework problems.
-Be able to х 20

-- Ouiz compare and make

-decisions between

-alternatives.

-5 Prepare and analyze a х

-- Presentation business plan for an -

-entrepreneurship/engineerin 10

-a project

-Total 5 project 100

-1 otal 100
+No. Assessment criteria Level of cognitive Domain Weigh Assessment tasks essment tasks Applying Analyzing Evaluating Creating (%) MCQ WQ P MCQ WQ P MCQ WQ P MCQ WQ P 1 - Midterm exam - Homework - Quiz Understand major principles of economic analysis for decision making among alternative courses of action in engineering. х 15 2 - Midterm exam - Homework - Quiz Understand knowledge of probabilistic risk analysis in analyzing engineering practice. x X 15 3 - Midterm exam - Final exam - Homework - Quiz .Apply cash flow diagram into economy analysis and alternative analysis techniques for engineering applications.
+X X 40 4 - Final exam - Homework - Quiz Apply techniques and methods of sensitivity analysis for engineering problems.
+Be able to compare and make decisions between alternatives.
+X x 20 5 - Presentation Prepare and analyze a business plan for an entrepreneurship/engineeringg project Х 10 Total 100

-Note: MCQ: Multiple choice questions ; WQ: Writing questions; P: Presentation
+Note: MCQ: Multiple choice questions; WQ: Writing questions; P: Presentation

-- Student responsibility: Students are expected to spend at least 8 hours per week for self studying.
-This time should be made up of reading, working on exercises and problem and group assignment. - Attendance: Regular on-time attendance in this course is expected.
+- Student responsibility: Students are expected to spend at least 8 hours per week self studying.
+This time should be made up of reading, working on exercises and problems and group assignments. - Attendance: Regular on-time attendance in this course is expected.
 It is compulsory that students attend at least 80% of the course to be eligible for the final examination. - Missed tests: Students are not allowed to miss any of the tests (both on-going assessment and final test).
 There are very few exceptions.
-(Only with extremely reasonable excuses, e.g. certified paper from doctors, may students re-take the tests.)
+(Only with extremely reasonable excuses, e.g. certified paper from doctors, may students retake the tests.)

-SYLLABUS OF COMPULSARY SPECIALIZED COURSES
+SYLLABUS OF COMPULSORY SPECIALIZED COURSES